amac-lfc/airbnb/README.md

 Linear, Lasso, Ridge, and Polynomial Regressions.
 Clustering with PCA

+## File Order
+In case you want to follow the steps of the project you should read the notebooks in the following order:
+1) EDA
+2) data_preprocessing
+3) regressions

 ## To-do list

 * Step 1: Perform the necessary data cleaning and formating on the Chicago Airbnb dataset for future convenience.